Han van Meegeren

 Henricus Antonius "Han" van Meegeren (/nl/; 10 October 1889 – 30 December 1947) was a Dutch painter and portraitist, considered one of the most ingenious art forgers of the 20th century.
 Van Meegeren became a national hero after World War II when it was revealed that he had sold a forged painting to Reichsmarschall Hermann Göring during the Nazi occupation of the Netherlands.

 Van Meegeren attempted to make a career as an artist, but art critics dismissed his work.
 He decided to prove his talent by forging paintings from the Dutch Golden Age.
 Leading experts of the time accepted his paintings as genuine 17th-century works, including art collector Abraham Bredius.

 During World War II, Göring purchased one of Van Meegeren's "Vermeers", which became one of his most prized possessions.
 Following the war, Van Meegeren was arrested on a charge of selling cultural property to the Nazis.
 Facing a possible death penalty, he confessed that the painting was a forgery, and was subsequently convicted and sentenced to one year in prison.
 However, he died less than two months later after suffering two heart attacks.
-A biography in 1967 estimated that Van Meegeren duped buyers out of more than US$30 million, his victims including the Dutch government.
+A biography in 1967 estimated that Van Meegeren duped buyers out of more than US$30 million; his victims included the Dutch government.
 (Note: Equivalent of the total amount in dollars stated by Kilbracken in Appendix II, a biography published in 1967, "Calculate the Value of $30 in 1967.
 How much is it worth today?")